-Civics and Economics 8
+Civics and Economics 8 Course: 984XY

 This course covers the Constitutions of the United States and Virginia, as well as the structure and functions of government institutions at the national, state, and local levels.
 Students also study the basic principles, structure, and operation of the American economy.
 Standards for this course examine the roles citizens play in the political, governmental, and economic systems in the United States.
 Responsible citizenship is also an emphasis of this course.
-Near the end of the school year, students take the Civics/Economics SOL test.
+Students take the Civics/Economics SOL test.

-Civics and Economics 8A
+Civics and Economics 8A Course: 984AY

 This advanced-level course covers the same SOL as the regular civics/economics course but moves at a faster pace to allow time for enrichment of the curriculum.
-Near the end of the school year, students take the Civics/Economics SOL test.
+Students take the Civics/Economics SOL test.